patelvaibhav27/red-steel/README.md

 ### Secrets Generation

 Every time you create a new project starting from this repository, the _php artisan jwt:generate_ command will be executed.

-## Configuration

-As I already said before, this boilerplate is based on _dingo/api_ and _tymondesigns/jwt-auth_ packages.
-So, you can find many informations about configuration <a href="https://github.com/tymondesigns/jwt-auth/wiki/Configuration" target="_blank">here</a> and <a href="https://github.com/dingo/api/wiki/Configuration">here</a>.

-However, there are some extra options that I placed in a _config/boilerplate.php_ file:

-* `sign_up.release_token`: set it to `true` if you want your app release the token right after the sign up process;
-* `reset_password.release_token`: set it to `true` if you want your app release the token right after the password reset process;

-There are also the validation rules for every action (login, sign up, recovery and reset).
-Feel free to customize it for your needs.

 ## Creating Endpoints